You may think that the temperature in the aquarium doesn’t need to be monitored carefully…

 Some amphibians and fish are extremely sensitive to changes in temperature and will suffer or even die if the water is excessively hot, excessively cold or fluctuates.
 An adhesive strip thermometer indicates the temperature of the water by showing three different colors.

 Since each color shows different temperature, any individual who hasn’t used a temperature strip before may not be able to get an accurate reading.
-One color is the correct temperature, while the others shows a temperature that is either cooler or hotter than the correct temperature.
+One color is the correct temperature, while the others show a temperature that is either cooler or hotter than the correct temperature.

 Clean the exterior of the aquarium using aquarium-safe glass cleaner, or simply water.
 Try not to make use of standard glass cleaners or soaps, as the chemicals used in those products may contaminate your water.
 Thoroughly dry the aquarium with a towel.
 Make sure that the glass is totally dry.